Vedic period: Towards urbanisation

 By the 6th century BCE, the political units consolidated into large kingdoms called Mahajanapadas.
 The process of urbanisation had begun in these kingdoms, commerce and travel flourished, even regions separated by large distances became easy to access.
 Anga, a small kingdom to the east of Magadha (on the door step of modern-day West Bengal), formed the eastern boundary of the Vedic culture.
 Yadavas expanded towards the south and settled in Mathura.
 To the south of their kingdom was Vatsa which was governed from its capital Kausambi.
 The Narmada River and parts of North Western Deccan formed the southern limits.
 The newly formed states struggled for supremacy and started displaying imperial ambitions.

 The end of the Vedic period is marked by linguistic, cultural and political changes.
 The grammar of Pāṇini marks a final apex in the codification of Sutra texts, and at the same time the beginning of Classical Sanskrit.
-Meanwhile, in the Kosala-Magadha region, the shramana movements (including Jainism and Buddhism) objected the self-imposed authority and orthodoxy of the intruding Brahmins and their Vedic scriptures and ritual.
+Meanwhile, in the Kosala-Magadha region, the shramana movements (including Jainism and Buddhism) objected to the self-imposed authority and orthodoxy of the intruding Brahmins and their Vedic scriptures and ritual.
 According to Bronkhorst, the sramana culture arose in "Greater Magadha," which was Indo-European, but not Vedic.
 In this culture, kshatriyas were placed higher than Brahmins, and it rejected Vedic authority and rituals.
 Greater Magadha reached its zenith under the Maurya Empire.
 Meanwhile, the Achaemenid invasion of Cyrus and Darius I of the Indus valley in the early 6th century BCE marks the beginning of outside influence, which continued in the Kingdoms of the Indo-Greeks, Indo-Scythians, and Indo-Parthians.
 This period culminated with the Kushan and Gupta Empire, which resulted in the "Hindu Synthesis".